astrowonk/DC-Metro-Pi-Speaker/README.md

 In light of this, I may alter the code to check for requests and if it's not there, fall back to pycurl.

+## Google Text to Speech blocked

+Running this script a few times every morning somehow tripped Google to start throwing up CAPTCHA intercepts, which breaks the code.